-One-Time Show or Commission Agreement for Sale
+One-Time Showing Commission Agreement

 This agreement works well when a Realtor wants to show a buyer a FSBO (For Sale By Owner) home that is not listed in the MLS.
 The seller must agree to pay a commission, usually half of what he would pay normally if he listed the home with an agent under an Exclusive Right of Sale Listing Agreement.